We were there for a wedding, so that was our primary focus, but we did manage to get out a bit.

 My daughters eczema was really bad and she didn’t want to do the beaches this trip because the sand gets in the open sores.
 I did collect information though.
 Kamaole Beach Park III (good for snorkeling) has a ramp for wheelchair.
 Kamaole Beach Park I has a beach wheelchair (so they say, did not confirm).
 Our hotel did not have a beach wheelchair, but they said there were rentals of beach wheelchairs and they bring them to you.

 The wheelchair took another hit, this time on the larger plane.
-The thing that secures the headrest to the chair can off and got lost.
+The thing that secures the headrest to the chair came off and got lost.
 Note to self- secure everything, tighten all screws before flights!
+Also don’t forget to _remove_ the headrest and take it with you!
 I of course did a report and they should be fixing it soon.
 Luckily I can use the backup chair- no major longer term things coming up too soon.